 - Maximise referrals to local services by ensuring all relevant public sector staff are aware of local provision and how people can register.

 - Provide strategic leadership by ensuring local services link in with meals on wheels services to bring multiple benefits, such as nutritional advice, falls prevention and fire safety.

-See our actions page for a range of resources, case studies and research reports.
+See our actions page for case studies, research reports and other resources.

 Support our work

 Your donation will help communities identify ways to alleviate food poverty and increase access to healthy food.